 Frequently asked questions

 The University’s current intention is to submit a planning application sometime after the Local Plan has been adopted.
-Currently the local plan timeline shows it will be adopted in 2019.
+The Guildford Borough Local plan which includes Blackwell Farm was formally adopted on 25 April 2019.
+Further updates will follow.

-Throughout the full Local Plan process, there will be a number of opportunities for local people to examine all proposals on the table, including the one put forward by the University.
+Throughout the full Local Plan process, there has been a number of opportunities for local people to examine all proposals on the table, including the one put forward by the University.

 Public consultations will be factored in to the planning process, and it is the University’s intention to ensure that local people have full access to its proposals at the appropriate time, so that they can make an informed opinion about the plans.
-The first public exhibition is scheduled for 8 March 2019 and further details can be found at here
+The first public exhibition took place on 8 March 2019 and further details can be found at here

 In the meantime, the University will continue working with its team of highly experienced professionals to truly understand the potential of the land within its ownership and draw conclusions about how best to use the land with a view to submitting a planning application at the appropriate time.